The insertion encoding of restricted growth functions: Vertical insertion encoding

 Each insertion can be described by the index of the slot being inserted into, if the value inserted is the same as the last value that was inserted or one larger, and how the slot is replaced.
 We encode these insertions by letters of the form $a_{i, j}$ where $a \in \{\ell, m, r, f\}$, $i \in \mathbb{N}$ is the index of the slot, starting with the leftmost slot being slot 1, and $j \in \{0, 1\}$ is $0$ if the value being inserted is the same as the last value which was inserted else 1 if it has increased.
 By convention, inserting into the initial slot in the first configuration of an evolution is an increase in value.
 The vertical insertion encoding for 242143 is the word $m_{1,1}\ell_{1,1}r_{1,0}r_{2,1}f_{1,1}f_{1,0}$, the evolution for which is shown again below with the encoding.

-For each Cayley permutation $\pi$, the insertion encoding of $\pi$ is the unique word corresponding to the evolution of $\pi$.
-For a set of Cayley permutations $S$, the insertion encoding of $S$ is the language consisting of the insertion encodings of the Cayley permutations in $S$.
+For each Cayley permutation $\pi$, the vertical insertion encoding of $\pi$ is the unique word corresponding to the evolution of $\pi$.
+For a set of Cayley permutations $S$, the vertical insertion encoding of $S$ is the language consisting of the vertical insertion encodings of the Cayley permutations in $S$.

 In the evolution of an RGF, any new maximum value inserted will be in the leftmost slot of a configuration otherwise in all the derivations of the new configuration there will be a larger value to the left of the new maximum value.
 Therefore, the vertical insertion encoding of RGFs will contain only the letters in Proposition~\ref{prop: canonical vertical insertion encoding}.